kyegomez/NeoCortex/README.md

 NeoCortex is a cutting-edge, multi-modality foundation model engineered for humanoid robots.
 With the capability to process an array of modalities including images, text, videos, depth, heatmaps, LIDAR, 3D scenes, point clouds, and more, NeoCortex represents the zenith of robotic perception and cognition.

+## Appreciation
+* All the creators in Agora, [Join Agora](https://discord.gg/qUtxnK2NMf) the community of AI engineers changing the world with their creations.
+* LucidRains for inspiring me to devote myself to open source AI

 ## Installation
 To integrate NeoCortex into your development environment: